Megha Barsenge: Plot

 Megha discovers KP Talwar had mistreated many women when her mother, Ranjeeta, arrests a human trafficker, Mr. Bhatti, and learns KP had an extramarital affair with Megha's aunt, Goldie.
 Goldie reveals KP's true nature to Megha and Megha exposes KP to the family but the family does not believe her as KP oppresses and tries to harm Megha.
 Megha files a case against KP with evidence as the court had issued an arrest warrant against him.
 Arjun and the other family members discover KP's crimes.
-But Navjot kills KP and leads the family and Arjun to believe that Megha killed him, so Arjun and the family hate Megha.
-Navjot hires Arjun's ex-girlfriend, Mukta, to separate Arjun and Megha.
-Mukta creates problems while Megha seeks evidence regarding KP's death.
-Then, Manoj returns to snatch Arjun and Megha's child.
+But Navjot kills KP and leads the family and Arjun to believe that Megha killed him, so Arjun and the family hates her.
+Megha seeks evidence regarding KP's death.
+But things got worsened when Manoj returns to snatch Arjun and Megha's child pretending to be mentally unstable.

-Arjun tries to unmask Manoj as Navjot tries to kill Manoj.
 Surinder blackmails Navjot due to her involvement in KP's murder, which he had witnessed.
 Megha learns that Navjot killed KP, and exposes her and gets her arrested.
 Manoj kidnaps Megha and brings her to Bandipur in Nepal.
 Manoj rules Bandipur as a king.
 Arjun tries to save Megha from Manoj.
 Manoj is married to Alka as Alka decided to help Megha and Arjun to escape.
 Megha gives birth to a daughter, Mannu, but Manoj wants a son threatens to kill his daughter.
 Manoj forces Megha to hang Arjun.
 Arjun is presumed dead but promises to save Megha and her daughter from Manoj.

 Megha is forced to live with Manoj for 7 years and raises their daughter, Mannu, as she hides her gender from Manoj, who mistreats Megha.
 Alka, who adopts Mannu, oppresses Megha and becomes evil.
 Arjun returns and bonds with Mannu and reunites with Megha, but Alka learns and exposes Mannu's truth to Manoj.
-Mannu starts to hate Manoj and considers Arjun.
+Mannu starts to hate Manoj and considers Arjun after learning of Manoj's truth.
 Manoj tries to kill Mannu but is saved by Megha's parents, Surinder and Ranjeeta.
 Alka kills Surinder but Megha cuts Manoj's leg.
 Manoj and Alka trick Arjun and kill him and they kidnap Mannu.
-Manoj brings his parents and takes Mannu back to India.
-Manoj's family mistreat Mannu so she decides to take revenge against Manoj.
+Manoj brings his parents, Sadanand and Kavita whom takes Mannu back to India where she is brought to Sadanand's nephew and Manoj's uncle, Trilochan's house at Moga.
+Manoj's family mistreat Mannu in which they uses her in a robbery where they attacked and kills a man named, Ajay Khanna and assaults his wife, Sangeeta.
+Mannu manages to save their son but the boy blames Mannu for the death of his father and tooks her bracelet vowing to seek revenge.
+While Mannu blames the family for her misery so she decides to take revenge against Manoj and his family.